-With no cars, no streetlights and no taxes, a visit to tiny Sark Island reveals idyllic lifestyles that are almost unchanged by the ravages of time
+With no cars, no streetlights and no taxes, a visit to the tiny island of Sark reveals idyllic lifestyles that are almost unchanged by the ravages of time...

 Sitting on the small front deck, my feet tangled in the mooring ropes, I watched the boat lurch into the tiniest harbour I had ever seen.
 A small crowd of people – the welcoming committee for every incoming Sark ferry – was waiting on the concrete jetty.
 Post, manufactured goods and passengers were all hauled up Harbour Hill behind a tractor, the island’s only mechanised transport.